 Caring for a loved one or family member can be physically, mentally, and emotionally challenging.
 But you are not alone.
 Our Family Caregiver Support Group is a safe place where members can share experiences, insights, advice and encouragement.

-Lisa Shardon, Home Health Companions president and Aging Life Care™ certified professional, will lead the Family Caregiver Support Group in various caregiving topics each month, along with ways for caregivers to respond to a loved one needs.
-If you are searching for resources in caring for a spouse or family, this is the place for you.
+Lisa Shardon and Emily Grooms will lead the Family Caregiver Support Group in discussing various caregiving topics each month, offering ways for caregivers to respond to loved ones’ needs.
+If you need resources to care for a loved one or family member, this is the place for you.

 Cancer never strikes at a good time, but for Seth Goldsmith and his wife, the diagnosis occurred at a particularly poignant moment — their twentieth wedding anniversary.